 You can see photos of the real-life “Murder House” her character lived in here:

 I’d love to see what Connie Britton does with her new house and hope she keeps some of those original details.
 She’s now starring in the movie Professor Marston and the Wonder Women.
-I read the book it was based on and found it interesting to learn how Wonder Woman was inspired by the early suffragists.
+I read the book it was based on (Amazon affiliate link) and found it interesting to learn how Wonder Woman was inspired by the early suffragists.

 P.S.
 Visit my Celebrity Houses page to see more, including Christie Brinkley’s:

 *There are Amazon affiliate links in this post — thanks!